Noor Theatre Company: 48 Hour Forum

 In May 2015, this forum was created to address media representation of the Middle East.
 The executive director and artistic director of Noor Theatre spend months gathering headlines from and about The Middle East that they believe offer a balance between prominent topics such as ISIS and Sex trafficking and more joyful daily victories.
 These headlines are then drawn at random by the participants.
 A collaboration of five playwrights, five directors, and twenty company actors spend twelve hours writing and thirty-six hours rehearsing an original production inspired by the headline.
 The five new fifteen-minute productions are required to include thirty seconds of silence, music, or a second language.
 The fast-paced nature of this festival is meant to spark conversation about how events in the Middle East are represented in the news cycle and how this news immediately affects various communities.

 What is different about this forum is that the creative process is opened to guest playwrights, actors, and directors from all backgrounds.
 In 2015, Mona Mansour, Keith Josef Adkins, and Shana Gold were a few of the writers and directors invited.
 In 2016, the participating writers were David Zellnik, Kara Lee Corthron, Leila Buck, Laith Nakli, and Clare Barron.

 In 2018, the festival was sponsored in part by the New York State Council on the Arts.
 Playwrights Anima Henry, Sevan K. Green, Melisa Tien, and Michele Lowe were joined by directors Ed Sylvanus Iskandar and Ralph Peña.

-Awards/Grants
+Awards and grants

 Noor Theatre won an Obie Award and accompanying grant in 2016.

 In the fall of 2018, Noor Theatre was awarded an Artists Advancing Cultural Change grant from the Pop Culture Collaborative.
 This grant was used to commission new work from three Middle Eastern American writers in the 2019–2020 season.
 These new works were not restricted to theatre and were encouraged to be broadcast to a larger audience through digital media and film.
 Artistic Director Lameece Issaq, Arian Moayed, and Mike Mosallam were the artists chosen to produce new work for Noor Theatre Company through this grant.